Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-This is reflected in the average vehicle ownership rate of 1.2 per dwelling, which is lower than the regional average.
-According to the 2021 Census data, a relatively low percentage of Seaton's residents work from home, at just 8.2%.
-This figure may be influenced by the ongoing COVID-19 conditions.
-The service frequency across all routes averages out to 226 trips per day, which translates to approximately 31 weekly trips per individual stop.
+According to the 2021 Census, a relatively low 8.2% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 226 trips per day across all routes, equating to approximately 31 weekly trips per individual stop.

 Frequently Asked Questions - Transport